NYCPlanning/design/README.md

 # design-private
-A repository for the Design team in the Geographic Data and Engineering team of NYC Department of City Planning.
+A repository for the Design team in the Geographic Data and Engineering team of the NYC Department of City Planning.